AcunatomyConditionsPost-Surgical Recovery

 Complements Your Rehab

-Acunatomy works alongside your surgical team and PT.
-The goal is to remove the barriers that rehab alone can't reach — so your rehab exercises can actually achieve their intended effect.
+Acunatomy works alongside your surgical team and PT, removing the barriers rehab exercises alone can't reach.

 You expected to be